 What Is a Promotional CD?

 Banks and credit unions offer these accounts to attract new investors and build capital, which they can then invest at a higher rate elsewhere.
-Just like regular CDs, promotional CDs earn interest on the deposited amount at a set rate until maturity.
-Most CD accounts are insured by the FDIC or NCUA.
+Just like regular CDs, promotional CDs usually earn interest on the deposited amount at a set rate until maturity.
+Most CD accounts are insured by the FDIC or NCUA (Federal Deposit Insurance Corporation or the National Credit Union Administration), depending on whether the money is on deposit at a bank or credit union.

 Because there are a wide variety of CDs — including jumbo CDs and brokered CDs, and more — it’s wise to explore the exact terms of the CD you’re interested in, including interest rates, fees, and other stipulations.

-Banks use promotional CDs to attract new investors, and to build capital that they can then invest elsewhere at a higher interest rate.
-Promotional CDs will have better terms than a regular savings or CD account, but they may also require a higher initial deposit.
+As noted above, CD promotional rates can be used to attract new investors and to build capital that they can then invest elsewhere at a higher interest rate.
+Promotional CDs will probably have better rates than a regular savings or CD account, but they may also require a higher initial deposit (perhaps closer to that of a jumbo CD) or longer term.

 At maturity, promotional CDs are often rolled over into another CD that pays a lower interest rate, or they can be cashed out.
 Some banks might offer a higher rollover rate to retain the investment.
-The financial institution will generally charge a fee if an account holder withdraws the funds before the maturity date.
+The financial institution will generally charge a fee if an account holder withdraws the funds before the maturity date (there are no-penalty CDs, but they tend to pay a lower interest rate).

 Let’s say an investor wants to set up a certificate of deposit investment plan.
 They invest $5,000 in a CD for five years.
-A bank that offers a five-year promotional CD with a competitive 3% annual percentage yield (APY) would provide earnings of around $800.
-A regular savings account with a lower rate of 2% would earn about $520 with the same $5,000 deposit.
+A bank that offers a five-year promotional CD with a competitive 4% annual percentage yield (APY) would provide earnings of around $1,083.
+A regular savings account with a lower rate of 3.5% would earn about $938 with the same $5,000 deposit, or almost $150 less.

 Ready for a Better Banking Experience?